 Recognised refugees cannot travel to their home country or they might lose their refugee status.
 Since 1 April 2020, the Foreign Nationals and Integration Act (FNIA) also includes a provision prohibiting them to travel to neighbouring countries of their country of origin, when there is a justified suspicion that the ban on travel to the home country will be disregarded.
 It allows the SEM to pronounce collective travel bans to certain neighbouring countries for all refuges coming from one specific country.
 This provision has entered in force but was still not implemented in May 2023, according to the SEM because there are no indication of a systematic abuse of a third country in order to travel to the country of origin.

-For persons with temporary admission there are important practical obstacles in obtaining travel documents and re-entry permits.
+For persons with temporary admission there are important legal and practical obstacles in obtaining travel documents and re-entry permits.
 They do not have an automatic right to a travel document, and their travel rights are very limited.
 If they want to travel outside Switzerland, they must first apply to the SEM (via the cantonal authority) for a return visa (permission to re-enter Switzerland).
 A return visa is only granted in specific circumstances (severe illness or death of family members and close relatives; to deal with important and urgent personal affairs; for cross-border school trips; to participate in sports or cultural events abroad; or for humanitarian reasons).
 A return visa can be issued for other reasons if the person has already been temporarily admitted for three years.